Frostbite is a painful health hazard for backyard chickens.

 Did you know that chickens can get frostbite?
-Would you know how to spot it?
-And what you should do to treat it?
+Would you know the tell-tale signs in your chickens?
+And if they already have it, what can you do to treat it?

 Generally speaking, many chicken breeds can deal with even extremes of cold pretty well.
 After all, they have a feather quilt already attached.